UTS-eResearch/data_directory_cataloger/README_UTS.md

     mkdocs_rsg.yml

 These files are also under the installation directory.
-The home pages for the MkDocs environments for the AIMI, C3, eResearch and RSG groups:
+They are the home pages for the MkDocs environments for the AIMI, C3, eResearch and RSG groups:

     index_aimi.md
     index_c3.md